FREE Shipping on orders over $899

 • Presence of dizziness.

-• Skin with yellowish color or pale skin.
+• Skin with a yellowish or pale skin tone.

 • Headache.

-The causes of anemia are varied, they can manifest differently in each person and define the types of anemia that exist.
-Because people who have anemia do not have optimal production of hemoglobin or red blood cells, many of the causes of anemia are related to blood or bone marrow function.
+The causes of anemia are varied, can manifest differently in each person, and define the types of anemia that exist.
+Because people with anemia do not have optimal production of hemoglobin, or red blood cells, many of the causes of anemia are related to blood or bone marrow function.

-Between the causes of anemia most frequent are:
+Among the causes of anemia The most frequent ones are:

 • Folic acid deficiency